mara1784/small_game_fill_window/README.md

 That project uses Queue,pygame,time,threading

-This files also use library Pygame for grafic, processing events and other things.
+This files use library Pygame for grafic, processing events and other things.

 Pygame is distributed under the GNU Lesser General Public Licence (LGPL) v2.1 or newest.